We Are Here To Help You

-V. Course of studies
+III.
+Course of studies

 Individual study plan (curriculum)

-The individual study plan is, following agreement with the student, designed by the Supervising Tutor, who submits it to the Field Board for approval in one month following the commencement of the studies.
+The individual study plan is, following agreement with the student, designed by the Supervising Tutor, who submits it to the Field Board for approval in two months following the commencement of the studies.
 The individual study plan provides what courses of lectures are compulsory for the student, specifies the details and schedule of the studies, and possibly study stays at other institutions (including those abroad) and their programme, as well as the topic and direction of the dissertation thesis.
 The student’s individual programme includes, as a rule, two parts: the studying part and the part focused on work on the dissertation thesis.

 The studying part, as a rule, is divided: